nemethviktor/GeoTagNinja/readme.md

 For the "main" project you should be okay without anything separate.
 It has worked ok for me on a blank VM when pulled from Git.
 Just build and F5/run.

 ## ToDos
-- [TODO] GPX import & sync
+- [EXPERIMENTAL] GPX/Tracks import & sync
-- [TODO] Add a setting for cleaning local api data on start/exit

 - [half] Add copy-paste functionality - kinda done but no choices as to what to paste.
 - [later] Destination stuff not working atm, todo.